cmda-bt/fe-course-21-22/week-2.md

 In this lesson you continue building the Frontend code for the job story designed in the Project Tech course.
 The Frontend code will be based on the principles of Progressive Enhancement.

 * Pitch code plan in small groups, client side enhancement for your job story.
-* Look at some basic code principals
-* Document your findings in the wiki (feedback on pitch)
 * Let's code!

 ## Homework